pathcl/terraform-do-kubernetes/README.md

 By default it will scrape metrics from k8s.sanmartin.dev:9100.
 If you want to change this please go to line 40 of modules/prometheus/main.tf

-## Final result

-If everything went ok you should have your app deployed and available from the internet.
-Take a look at the gif carefully.
-I will start from zero as if I was doing it from first time.
-[HERE](https://youtu.be/4gpknNA9gG4)

 ## TODO:

 Dockerfile

 Proper instrumentation of homero